Animals That Eat Ticks: An Alpha Gal’s New Best Friends

 Turkeys

 While chickens and ducks will happily eat any ticks they encounter, turkeys will seek them out.
-In fact, it’s not uncommon for a turkey to put away up to 200 ticks in one day and to consume tens of thousands of ticks in its lifetime.
+In fact, it’s not uncommon for a these larger birds to put away up to 200 ticks in one day and to consume tens of thousands of ticks in its lifetime.
 Attract wild turkeys to your yard by:

 Ducks

 Like most of the birds on this list, ducks will happily eat flies, mosquitoes, and other insects.
-As they waddle through tall grass, ducks will discover and consume a large number of ticks, helping you manage ticks without chemicals.
+As they waddle through tall grass, ducks will discover and consume a large number of ticks.
+However, as with many of the tick eating animals on this list, adding a few ducks to your yard or neighborhood park alone is not enough to control ticks.

 Related Article: What to Feed Ducks and Geese (NEVER Bread)